-There are many people who deal with chronic neck or back pain on a daily basis, but they still need to work.
-You may be suffering, but the bills will not stop because of it.
+Many people suffer from chronic neck or back pain on a daily basis, but they still need to work.
+You may be in pain, but your bills will keep coming.
 Undergoing treatment for back or neck pain is recommended for anyone experiencing pain.
-Treatments for spine pain include medication, chiropractic adjustments, physical therapy, acupuncture and interventional procedures, both minimally invasive and fully surgical.
+Treatments for spine pain include medication, chiropractic adjustments, physical therapy, acupuncture, and interventional procedures, both minimally invasive and open surgery.

-Working with a chronic condition that is exasperated by your profession can be less than helpful.
+Working with a chronic condition exasperated by your profession can be problematic.
 How long will it take before the initial cause of your back or neck injury, strain, or chronic condition lands you back in your doctor's office seeking additional treatment?

-It may be that you are working in a career that sees higher amounts of work related back and neck injuries or strain.
-With this in mind, what are the best careers for individuals suffering from back pain?
+You may be working in a career with higher amounts of work-related back and neck injuries or strain.
+With this in mind, what are the best jobs for individuals suffering from back pain?

 Let's look at some career options that are often lower-impact and less strenuous on the back and neck.